 Customized lowriders and hot rods have become an integral part of the SoCal streetscape, made famous by the richly diverse Latino communities in and around Los Angeles.
-The Petersen Automotive Museum — one of the largest and most respected automotivemuseums in the world — is bringing a sampling of these unique vehicles from its curated collection to showcase at the Canadian International AutoShow in February.
+The Petersen Automotive Museum — one of the largest and most respected automotivemuseums in the world — is bringing a sampling of these unique vehicles from its curated collection to showcase in Castrol Alley on the 700 Level of the Metro Toronto Convention Centre at the Canadian International AutoShow in February.

 “The whole sub-industry of personalized cars, lowriders andhot rods wereborn and matured in Southern California,” says Jason Campbell, General Manager of the AutoShow.
 “The Petersen’s L.A.
 Car Culture exhibit will provide a welcome glimpse into the sunshine coast of California at the height of a Canadian winter.”

 The exhibit will feature six vehicles from the Petersen collection: famous celebrity cars, lowriders and hot rods that were inspired and created on the streets of L.A.

 Among the cars coming to Toronto are a 1900 Overland custom covered wagon that was a gag gift from Bob Hope to John Wayne and a car that once belonged to the royal motor pool in British India before being subsequently purchased by music icon Elton John.